 Velthuijsen: 'The increasing environmental degradation and the subsequent scarcity of raw materials in the linear system have economic consequences.
 Europe is the only continent that has to import virtually all its raw materials.
 That alone is an important driver for us here in Europe to transition to a circular way of running our economy.
 Our environmental regulations are much more stringent than in other parts of the world and we are making serious adjustment to combat global warming.
-Companies have to operate within these stricter limits.
+Organisations have to operate within these stricter limits.
 In addition, there is a generation of secondary school children who are asking us to treat the environment properly.
 The societal pressure to take up the subject is already great and is growing.

 At the same time, the need for change is accompanied by encouraging observations, says Van den Beukel: 'In an hour, as much solar energy reaches the earth as we consume in a year.
 With responsible use, nature produces enough biomass - food and materials - to meet the needs of a growing world population.
 And re-cycled materials, such as metals and minerals, can be used again and again as "new" raw materials for industry, thanks to smart use and reuse.
 In short: a circular economy is possible if we repair the design flaws in our linear economy'.

-According to Van den Beukel, in addition to being a necessary condition for business continuity, circularity is also nothing less than an ethical issue for companies.
+According to Van den Beukel, in addition to being a necessary condition for business continuity, circularity is also nothing less than an ethical issue for organisations.
 This awareness has also grown within PwC.
 PwC Netherlands has the ambition to be fully circular by 2030.
 We are taking many measures to achieve this.
 One of the most important of these is that we are pricing our CO2 emissions at 100 euro/tonne CO2 internally.
 That way there is room for investment and we are more inclined to opt for the sustainable alternative.
 We consider our circular ambition to be very important for our credibility and we invite all parties in our ecosystem to join us on our circular journey.

 'There are now points of view for recycling for every sector, clear dots on the horizon with strong business cases.
 It is no coincidence that we are seeing the circular idea rapidly take hold worldwide with large parts of the business community, governments and citizens'.